-The projected benefit cash flows which result from applying the assumptions as set out in Appendix A are shown in the chart below (gross of the benefits which are recharged to the North East Scotland Pension Fund).
-The additional trendline sets out how those total projected benefit cash flows would change if we were to assume inflation of 0.25% p.a. higher than the assumption used for the actuarial valuation as set out earlier and in Appendix A. Over the 20 years following the valuation date, the extra benefit payments (including the recharges referenced above) which would result from the extra 0.25% p.a. inflation assumption are projected to be £4.4m.
+The projected benefit cash flows which result from applying the assumptions as set out in Appendix A are shown in the chart below.
+The additional trendline sets out how those total projected benefit cash flows would change if we were to assume inflation of 0.25% p.a. higher than the assumption of 2.1% p.a. used for the actuarial valuation.
+Over the 20 years following the valuation date, the extra benefit payments which would result from the extra 0.25% p.a. inflation assumption are projected to be £113m.